rust-stuco/lectures/week12/parallelism.md

 Suppose we're painting an image to the screen.

 * Divide image into eight regions

-* One region per thread
+* Assign each thread to paint one region
 * Easy!
-"Embarassingly parallel"
+"Embarassingly parallel" - threads don't need to keep tabs on each other

 <!--Speaker note:
 "Embarassingly parallel" refers to problems where